davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 8-bit/16-bit integer data, Q7, Q15 and Q31 fractional data.

-GCC supports MIPS DSP operations using both the generic vector extensions (Vector Extensions) and a collection of MIPS-specific built-in functions.
+GCC supports MIPS DSP operations using both the generic vector extensions (see :ref:`vector-extensions`) and a collection of MIPS-specific built-in functions.
 Both kinds of support are enabled by the :option:`-mdsp` command-line option.